Primate (bishop)

-Primate (/ˈpraɪmət/) is a title or rank bestowed on some important archbishops in certain Christian churches.
+Primate (/ˈpraɪmət/; Primas) is a title or rank bestowed on some important archbishops in certain Christian churches.
 Depending on the particular tradition, it can denote either jurisdictional authority (title of authority) or (usually) ceremonial precedence (title of honour).

 Catholic Church

 In the Latin Church, a primate is an archbishop—or, rarely, a suffragan or exempt bishop—of a specific (mostly metropolitan) episcopal see (called a primatial see) who has precedence over the bishoprics of one or more ecclesiastical provinces of a particular historical, political or cultural area.
 Historically, primates of particular sees were granted privileges including the authority to call and preside at national synods, jurisdiction to hear appeals from metropolitan tribunals, the right to crown the sovereign of the nation, and presiding at the investiture (installation) of archbishops in their sees.